sezanzeb/JsPlot3D/README.md

 http://hip70890b.de/JsPlot3D_Playground/

-You can uploade one of the csvs in /examples/csvFiles, Recommended are Iris.csv, example2.csv and example.csv.
+You can uploade one of the csvs in /examples/csvFiles.
 Or get a .csv dataset (for example on kaggle.com).
 The live example also gives insight about the settings that can be handed over to plotCsvString, plotDataFrame, plotFormula and addDataPoint.

 ## Features